What is a Software Unit?

 IEC 62304 requires to split architecture of class C (mission critical) software into software items and software units.
 Software units are software items that can't be split into sub-items, according to the standard.
 Okay.
 But how to decide that an item can't be split into sub-items, and is a unit?

-There had been a long and excellent discussion about that subject on elsmar cove forum two years ago.
+There had been a long and excellent discussion about that subject on elsmar cove forum a few years ago.
 I use some outputs of this discussion in my post.
 I draw different conclusions, however.

 Here is the short answer that cames in mind of any developer.
 A software unit is: